-In 1873 Leonidas married Rhoda Virginia Crump, daughter of Beverly Crump a wealthy land owner from Virginia.
-The young couple moved into a 2 room log cabin.
-Eventually they added enough rooms that it become a large distinguished 10 room house.
-They had 7 children, Royal (deceased as infant), Nora, Leonidas Jr., (Lonnie), Franklin, Beverly, Leader Bender, Henry Hodgen, Alexander Crump.
-(Franklin, Henry Hodgen, A. Crump became doctors, Leander (Lee) became a pharmacist.
-Nora’s son and Frank’s son became doctors thus producing 4 generations of Kirby doctors–more came later).
+In 1873 Leonidas married Rhoda Virginia Crump, daughter of Beverly Crump, a wealthy land owner from Virginia.
+The young couple moved into in a 2-room log cabin.
+Eventually they added enough rooms that it become a large distinguished l0 room house.
+They had 7 children, Royal (deceased as infant), Nora, Leonidas Jr., (Lonnie), Franklin Beverly, Leader Bender, Henry Hodgen, Alexander Crump.
+(Franklin, Henry Hodgen and A. Crump became doctors, Leander (Lee) became a pharmacist.
+Nora’s son and Frank’s son became doctors thus producing 4 generations of Kirby doctors– more came later).

 In 1875 Leonidas went to St. Louis to St. Louis Medical College and received his diploma in one year.
 Later he took a full semester in a post graduate course and another short course.